jothoudt/go-backend-todo/README.md

 # go-backend-todo

 This is one of the REST-api applications for my to-do list.
-It allows user to GET, POST, DELETE, and UPDATE tasks.
+It allows the user to GET, POST, DELETE, and UPDATE tasks.
 This is my first time working with Go and it is just to get some practice.
 The front-end of this application can be found at [front-end to-do](https://github.com/jothoudt/frontend-to-do).

 # Technologies Used